AlloyTools/models/algorithms/echo/echo_var.md

 }
 ```

-In the definition of the transition system, we perfrom as first step
+In the definition of the transition system, we perform as first step
-`initiate` for some node choosen by the model finder.
-Thus the other
+`initiate` for some node chosen by the model finder.
+Thus, the other
 possible steps are only possible in the next step `after` the first
 one: